Inca Trail Packing List | Inca Trail to Machu Picchu Packing List

 1: Your Passport

 You’ll of course need your passport to get into Peru, but you’ll also need your passport when you start on the Inca Trail.
-There’s an official government checkpoint at the start of the trail that works to enforce the strict limits on how many visitors can walk the trail per day, and for every foreigner beginning a trek it’s required that a passport be shown.
+There is an official government checkpoint at the start of the trail.
+This checkpoint imposes strict limits on the number of visitors allowed to walk the trail each day.
+Every foreigner starting a trek must show their passport.

-An optional passport stamp is also offered, and it’s a very cool way to remember your trip.
-Because you can’t even begin the trek without it, your passport is an absolute necessity on your Inca Trail packing list!
+An optional passport stamp is also available, and it’s a great way to remember your trip.
+Your passport is a must-have for your Inca Trail packing list.
+You can’t start the trek without it!

 2: Proper Hiking Attire

-As far as other attire goes, the most important thing to keep in mind is that you want clothes that you can layer.
-The temperature is going to differ quite intensely from daytime to nighttime, and your own body heat is going to spike during intense treks and drop whilst you relax.
+As for other attire, the most important thing to keep in mind is that you want clothes you can layer.
+The temperature will vary significantly from day to night.
+Your body heat will rise during intense hikes and fall when you relax.
 You need clothes that can handle all of these situations.

 Ideally, you’ll have hiking/athletic pants that can zip off into shorts if necessary.
-You should bring both short and long-sleeved shirts, and also a light jacket.
-You should also have some cold weather gear for the nights, including hats, gloves, and scarves – especially if you’re designing your Inca Trail packing list for the colder parts of the year.
+You should bring both short- and long-sleeved shirts, as well as a light jacket.

 3: Proper Footwear